Khor Virap Monastery: Ararat Views & How to Visit

 The name means “deep dungeon,” and the story behind it is the reason this small monastery outranks grander ones.
 In the late third century, Gregory the Illuminator - a Christian noble at a stubbornly pagan court - refused to take part in the king’s rites.
 King Trdat III (Tiridates) had him thrown into a pit on this hill and left there.
 Gregory survived thirteen years, kept alive, the tradition holds, by a widow who lowered him bread.
 When the king later fell into a raving illness that no one could cure, Gregory was hauled out, healed him, and converted him - and in 301 AD Armenia became the first nation in the world to adopt Christianity as its state religion.
 Gregory became its first Catholicos and the patron saint of the country.

 That is why people come here on pilgrimage as much as for the view.
-It is a working monastery of the Armenian Apostolic Church, still used for services, weddings and baptisms, so it rewards a little quiet and modest dress - more on that below.
+It’s a working monastery of the Armenian Apostolic Church, still used for services, weddings and baptisms, so it rewards a little quiet and modest dress - more on that below.

 The buildings you see are much later than the legend.
 A first chapel went up on the site in 642, under Catholicos Nerses III “the Builder,” and the larger church that dominates the compound today - Surb Astvatsatsin, the Holy Mother of God - was raised in 1662, when Armenia lay under Persian Safavid rule.
 The complex was walled like a small fortress, which is why it reads as part castle, part church from the approach road.